 Splynx Radius server is used to perform AAA tasks.

 Authentication – Networking equipment perform check over Radius server if login/password of connecting device or user is correct.
-If it matches with entry in Radius server, device or user is able to access the equipment or get the service.
+If it matches with an entry in Radius server, device or user is able to access the equipment or get the service.

 Authorization – defines which actions are allowed for user or device and it’s privilege level.